 - They are chosen by the representatives of the people.

-- There is no hereditary nobility in any of the English colonies.
+- There is no hereditary nobility in the English colonies.

 - In all of them, as in all free countries, the descendant of an old colony family is more respected than an upstart of equal merit and fortune.